 - determine the number of partners - both general and limited (if any).
 Agree amongst the partners on key issues such as limits of liability in proportion to their capital investment and the level of authority each partner holds in making binding agreements on behalf of the partnership

 - it is recommended that you draw up a Partnership Agreement highlighting key aspects such as the roles, authority and liabilities of each partner, and distribution of profits and assets.
-Use our Find an Adviser to search for an experienced solicitor to assist in preparing the Agreement.
+You can look for a registered solicitor on our business advice page experienced in drawing up Partnership Agreements will be able to help you clarify and document the roles, assets and liabilities of each partner.
 Look at a sample Partnership Agreement on the Australian Society of Entrepreneurs website

 - apply for a business Tax File Number (TFN) and an Australian Business Number (ABN) for the partnership